ebridge2/10sr_ai_assisted_coding/README.md

 ## Usage

-This jupyter book focuses on extending our in-progress ten simple rules paper for using AI when preparing scientific methodologies with AI assistance.
-This book focuses on expanded the discussions of each rule in our ongoing paper, providing positive (and negative) examples of how the rules apply to specific example scenarios.
-While many of the examples borrow from neuroimaging and computational psychology (the backgrounds of many of the co-authors), we believe that the principles espoused in the provided examples are salient and fairly transparent in a domain-agnostic way.
-To build the jupyter book locally, given a machine with a local python installation, you can:
+This jupyter book provides a complementary extended version of our ongoing ten simple rules paper.
+It includes expanded discussions of the individual rules; particularly, focusing on both positive (and negative) examples of the rules look like in practice.
+While our examples focus on scientific problems in neuroimaging and cognitive sciences (the backgrounds of many of the co-authors on this work), the principles espoused in these rules extend directly to other domains of science where reproducibility and future implementability of produced code derivatives is an important focus.

+If you'd like to develop and build the existing draft of our ten simple rules paper, you should:

 + Clone the repository locally,
 + Optionally, set up a local virtual environment (e.g., with `virtualenv`) for the book,